gembaadvantage/codecommit-sign/README.md

 ## Quick Start

-Retreive (_or construct_) the clone URL to your chosen CodeCommit repository and then sign it.
+Retrieve (_or construct_) the clone URL to your chosen CodeCommit repository and then sign it.
 Depending on your chosen authentication mechanism, you may need to provide an AWS named profile through the optional `--profile` flag.

 ### HTTPS